azurecitadel/azurecitadel.github.io/workshops/terraform/lab6.md

 Terraform enables you to configure a remote state location so that your local terraform.tfstate file is protected.
 We will do this now for our local state file to back it off to Azure blob storage.
 Whenever state is updated then it will be saved both locally and remotely, and therefore adds a layer of protection.

-Azure storage accounts are encrypted by default.
-You can use RBAC to control access to the storage account, to the container and the individual blobs as well.

 In terms of terraform configuration we make use of the `terraform` high level keyword, and configure a backend stanza for the provider.
 Below is an example:

 ```ruby